Patra3/AzurViewer/README.md

 # AzurViewer
-web app for azur lane
+web app for azur lane .
+incomplete, not ready for use.